Many variants of laser technology are currently used in production processes.

 Hybrid Laser Arc Welding

-• Road transport – the high welding speed of hybrid welding is attractive to the high production volume environments found in the automotive industry, especially so as the part fit-up tolerance is greater than that of autogenous laser welding.
+• Road transport – the high speed and large volumes required in the automotive industry, lends itself perfectly to the capabilities of hybrid laser welding.
+As well as the part fit-up tolerance being greater when compared with autogenous laser welding.

-• Oil and gas – hybrid orbital girth welding and longitudinal welding of pipes has been demonstrated, and with further developments could be of interest in the oil and gas sector as a means of increasing root pass and overall joint completion rates, depending on the pipe steel grades used and operating environment requirements
+• Oil and gas – currently tested and being developed further is hybrid orbital girth welding and longitudinal welding of pipes.
+This could potentially mean increasing root pass and joint completion rates, depending on the operating environments and pipe steel grades used.

 The chief benefits of hybrid laser-arc welding can be summarised as:

 • Joint fit-up tolerance improvement over autogenous welding.

 • Improved weld quality when compared with laser welding.

 • Lower distortion rates, due to the heat input being reduced by the increase of welding speed and penetration depth.